Leonardo slams Zidane over Mbappe transfer talk

 The France international is reportedly a target for Madrid and Zidane said on Tuesday it was Mbappe's dream to play for the LaLiga giants.

-Leonardo hit out at Zidane after PSG's 1-0 Champions League win over Club Brugge on Wednesday, saying the star forward should be left alone.
+Leonardo hit out at Zidane after PSG's 1-0 Champions League win over Club Brugge on Thursday (AEDT), saying the star forward should be left alone.

 "It annoys a little and it bothers.
 This is not the time to talk about this.
 He still has two and a half years of contract with us.
-It's time to stop all this," he told RMC Sport.
+It's time to stop all this," he said.

 "He is very important for us.
 It is the best young player that France has.
 He is world champion and even the best player in the world.